 Yes, plant protein is generally safe for most people to consume.
 However, seeing how plant protein comes from the ground you should try to only consume certified organic products.
 Soils may contain heavy metals which can be found in some plant-based proteins.
 You also need to pay attention to the carb count on some plat proteins such a brown rice protein in case you are on a low carb diet.

 Yes, you can build muscle when combining strength training and plant-based protein consumption.
+Plant proteins are great options for lifters wanting to make high protein vegetarian meals.
+In fact, these vegan bodybuilders are proof that building muscle is very possible when eating plant based.
 Pea protein and soy protein have the highest protein concentration for plant-based proteins so you might want to give these a shot.
 You can also look to mixed plant protein powders that have a more well-rounded amino acid profile.

 Pea protein and whey protein both encompass all nine amino acids.
 Whey is considered a complete protein whereas pea protein has all nine amino acids but has low levels of methionine.
 Methionine is an important amino acid helping with metabolism and angiogenesis (growth of new blood vessels).

 Barring the fact pea protein is low in methionine, it has higher levels of arginine, histidine and phenylalanine compared with whey protein.
 Pea protein has more iron and fiber than whey protein.
 Whey protein has more calcium, cholesterol and potassium.

 Most pea protein and whey protein powders generally have more than 20 grams of protein per serving.
 However, whey protein usually has more protein per serving vs pea protein.